KingoftheNight/RPCT/README.md

 Create a filtered feature file of the target feature file through the Feature_Sort_File which has been output in Filter function.
 #### Command line
 ```
-python RPCT_linux.py fffs input_document_name -f feature_sort_file -n total_feature_number -l stop_feature_number -o out_file_name
+python RPCT_linux.py fffs document_name -f feature_sort_file -n stop_feature_number -o out_file_name

 # optional arguments:
-#   input_document_name    the target feature file which has been chosen in Filter function.
+#   document_name    input the target feature file which has been chosen in Filter function.
-#   -f                     the Feature_Sort_File which has been created in Filter function.
+#   -f               input the Feature_Sort_File which has been created in Filter function.
-#   -n                     the total feature number of target feature file.
-#   -l                     the stop feature number of target feature file, and you can find it in the ACC_Chart which has been created in Filter function.
+#   -n               the stop feature number of target feature file, and you can find it in the ACC_Chart which has been created in Filter function (5).
+#   -o               input the out file name.
 ```
 #### Example
 ```
-python RPCT_linux.py fffs .\Train_fs\t1s2_rpct.fs -f t1s2-ifs.txt -n 190 -l 72 -o t1s2-72
+python RPCT_linux.py fffs .\Train_fs\t1s2_rpct.fs -f t1s2-ifs.txt -n 72 -o t1s2-72
 ```
 #### 7. Train
 Train feature files through the LIBSVM.
 #### Command line
 ```
-python RPCT_linux.py train -d input_document_name -f input_folder_name -c c_number -g gamma -o out_folder -cg Hyperparameters_file_name
+python RPCT_linux.py train -d document_name -f input_folder_name -c c_number -g gamma -o out_folder -cg Hyperparameters_name

 # optional arguments:
 #   -d    input the target feature file, and you can not use this parameter with -f and -cg together.
 #   -f    input the feature folder, and you can not use this parameter with -d, -c and -g together.
+#   -c    the penalty coefficient of SVM, and you can not use this parameter with -f and -cg together.
+#   -g    the gamma of RBF-SVM, and you can not use this parameter with -f and -cg together.
 #   -o    if you choose the parameter -f, you should input a folder name, and if you choose the parameter -d, you should input a file name.
-#   -cg   the Hyperparameters file which has been created in Search function, and you can not use this parameter with -d, -c and -g together.
+#   -cg   the Hyperparameters file which has been created in Search function (4), and you can not use this parameter with -d, -c and -g together.
 ```
 #### Example
 ```